nlpsoc/STEL/readme.md

 }
 ```

 We thank Yahoo for granting us the right to upload a sample of 100 task instances from the formal/informal dimension.
 Please make sure to adhere to their Terms of Use.
+Especially asking for their permission to reuse any examples via ([L6 - Yahoo!
+Answers ComprehensiveQuestions and Answers version 1.0 (multi part)](https://webscope.sandbox.yahoo.com/catalog.php?datatype=l)).